Buhankoanon/OAI_API_Checker/README.md

 In order to run the source Python code, you will need Python, pip and modules such as openai, requests, colorama.

-There is now also code for Discord bot available right now.
+There is now also code for Discord bot available.
 You can add it to your secret club and keys all you want.